 Regardless of the specific standard applied, all doctors should be providing the utmost level of care to their patients, and when they fail to do so injuries can occur.
 When a person is injured by a physician’s negligence–whether that is through a failure to diagnose, improper diagnosis, poorly performed surgery, or any other kind of medical accident–that person may be entitled to monetary compensation for his or her injuries.

 Compensation in a medical malpractice lawsuit often includes amounts for past and future medical bills, past and future pain and suffering, lost wages, lost future wages, and potentially a separate amount for the loved ones of the injured party.
 However, each case is different, and you should speak to a dedicated Maryland medical malpractice attorney before pursuing your case of medical negligence.

 Have You Been Injured by the Mistake of a Doctor?

 If you or a loved one has recently been injured in a medical malpractice incident, you may be entitled to monetary compensation based on that doctor’s negligence.
 However, keep in mind that before you are likely to get an award, you must deal with doctors, their attorneys, an insurance company, and its attorneys.
 Therefore, it is well advised to retain a dedicated representative yourself.
-The skilled and passionate attorneys at Wais, Vogelstein, Forman & Offutt have years of experience bringing all different kinds of medical malpractice cases and know what it takes to recover for their clients.
+The skilled and passionate attorneys at Wais, Vogelstein, Forman, Koch & Norman have over 200over 200 years of combined experience bringing all different kinds of medical malpractice cases and know what it takes to recover for their clients.
 To learn more, contact one of our attorneys at (410) 567-0800.